samuelgoto/email-verification-protocol/README.md

 So, for example, if a website requested an EVT, and a native application (say, a digital wallet) had one registered at the OS level, the browser would be able to provide it through the autocomplete UX.

-One immediate implementation nonce we face is that autofill UX is entirely done in the browser memory address space, whereas all of the digital credentials are aggregated at the operating system address space, so it is not clear how we’d augment them in autofill.
+One immediate implementation challenge we face is that autofill UX is entirely done in the browser memory address space, whereas all of the digital credentials are aggregated at the operating system address space, so it is not clear how we’d augment them in autofill.
 One plausible answer is if we made the OS share the metadata with browsers, which is similar to how passkeys work on browsers on Android and iOS.

 If/when we get to that point (where OSes share the metadata of the credentials with browsers), browsers could make them available in the EVT autocomplete.